Paf's island heritage

 The world has changed a lot since our birth fifty years ago.
-Now we have almost 400 employees and offices in Mariehamn, Helsinki, Stockholm, Tallinn, Madrid and Milan.
+Now the group has nearly 400 employees and serves players from countries including Finland, Sweden, Estonia, Spain and Italy.
 But our head office, our licence and our roots are still in Åland.
 And our goal is still the same as when we started – to raise money for public good in a responsible way and have fun as we do it.

 Here’s where it all started

 - Paf was founded on Åland, an island in the Baltic Sea between Finland and Sweden.

 - Åland is an autonomous, demilitarized and mainly Swedish-speaking region of Finland.